prog4biol/pfb2019/problemsets/Python_07_problemset.md

      1) FASTA file name
      2) Max length of each line

    The script should reformat every sequence in the file to the specified max line length.
+Make sure your output is in proper FASTA format.